terminusdb/terminusdb-docs/md/overviews/introduction.md

 ### Get started

-[Get started](overviews/get-started) with an overview of the available [installation options](overviews/get-started#installation-overview) and an overview of the [TerminusDB interafces](overviews/get-started#interfaces-overview) and their interconnections.
+[Get Started](overviews/get-started) with an overview of the available [Installation Options](overviews/get-started#installation-overview) and an overview of the [TerminusDB Interafces](overviews/get-started#interfaces-overview) and their interconnections.

 ### TerminusX

 An [Introduction to TerminusX](terminusx/introduction) the cloud infrastructure underpinning TerminusDB.

+### Documents

+[Documents](explanation/explanation-documents) in a knowledge graph and how to use them.